• Skip to main content

 Can you eat the fruit?

 The nopal cactus also bears perfectly edible fruits; these are called prickly pears or cactus pears.
-They are a similar shape to an avocado, although much smaller.
+They are similar in shape to an avocado, although much smaller.
 The flesh is very juicy and sweet, with a flavor profile similar to a watermelon.
 It has a lot of seeds inside, which are small, hard, and usually get discarded.

-Related reading:
+Related Reading:

 A comparison of the taco and burrito including an infographic.